 - Time for studying the compulsory literature: 40 hours

-- Time for completing take home exams: 6 hours
+- Time for completing the take home exams: 6 hours

-- Mid-term take-home exam made of a series of short questions (40%)
+- Mid-term take-home exam made of a series of short questions and one short essay question (taken from 3) (40%)

 - Final take-home essay focusing on one issue that pervades the entirety of the course (chosen from three) (60%)

-Blackboard will be used for posting texts, general information documents (syllabus etc.), assignments and updates.
+We will use Blackboard for posting texts, general information documents (syllabus etc), assignments and updates.

 Registration Studeren à la carte and Contractonderwijs